Bedburg-Königshoven (Mesolithic antler frontlets): Description of the antler headdresses

 The two Bedburg-Königshoven Mesolithic antler frontlet headdresses are dubbed "Cap 1" and "Cap 2".
 Each cap contains the cranium of a red deer, with parts of the nasal, frontal, parietal, temporal and occipital bones.
 Cap 1 is that of a royal stag; Cap 2 is that of an imperial stag.
 Both headdresses show two lateral perforations i.e., punched holes, 1–2 cm in diameter.

 Side view of the RGZM copy of Bedburg-Königshoven antler frontlet 1.

 Comparison with other finds

-Antler caps have been recovered from other Early Mesolithic sites including Hohen Viecheln, Star Carr, Berlin-Biesdorf and Plau, but the Bedburg-Königshoven finds are unique, as antler caps from these other sites were generally crafted differently than those found at Bedburg-Königshoven.
+Antler caps have been recovered from other Early Mesolithic sites including Hohen Viecheln, Star Carr (see Star Carr Frontlets), Berlin-Biesdorf and Plau, but the Bedburg-Königshoven finds are unique, as antler caps from these other sites were generally crafted differently than those found at Bedburg-Königshoven.
 Modifications to the antlers vary among the other sites; they were shortened at Hohen Viecheln, Plau, and Star Carr; thinned at Berlin-Biesdorf, Hohen Viecheln, Plau, and Star Carr; and gouged at Berlin-Biesdorf and Star Carr.
 At Hohen Viecheln and Star Carr, perforations are located on the parietal bone.

 By contrast, the two Bedburg-Königshoven Mesolithic antler frontlets were modified to be lighter than the original antlers from which they were carved, while retaining greater resemblance to their original antlers than caps modified at the other sites.